 School discipline begins in the classroom and is a function of classroom management.
 A teacher may address student misbehavior by issuing a warning, rearranging seating, meeting with the student outside of class, and/or contacting the student's parent/guardian.

-If a student fails to respond to corrective measures at the classroom level, or if the misbehavior is serious, the Director of Student Support Services will become officially involved.
-After due process, and with consideration of the facts and individual circumstances, the Director of Student Support Services will determine a disciplinary response.
+If a student fails to respond to corrective measures at the classroom level, or if the misbehavior is serious, the Attendance and Conduct Manager will become officially involved.
+After due process, and with consideration of the facts and individual circumstances, the Attendance and Conduct Manager and Director of Student Support Services will determine a disciplinary response.